 Engineering Research Laboratories

 The laboratories of the four departments of the Pratt School of Engineering contain extensive state-of-the-art equipment that is used in several specialized fields.
 The Shared Materials Instrumentation Facility (SMIF) provides researchers with high quality and cost- effective access to advanced materials characterization and clean room fabrication capabilities.
-SMIF operates as a multidisciplinary shared use facility, and is available to Duke University researchers from the various schools and departments as well as to external users from other universities, government laboratories, and industry.
-SMIF is housed in the Fitzpatrick Center for Interdisciplinary Engineering, Medicine and Applied Sciences (CIEMAS).
+SMIF operates as a multidisciplinary shared use facility, and is available to Duke University researchers from various schools and departments as well as to external users from other universities, government laboratories, and industry.
+SMIF is housed in the Fitzpatrick Center for Interdisciplinary Engineering, Medicine, and Applied Sciences (CIEMAS).
 The 11,000-square-foot facility consists of 4,000 square feet of class 100 and class 1000 clean room space, and more than 2,600 square feet of specialized laboratory space for characterization equipment.
 The remainder of the space is composed of facility support areas, staff offices, and a conference/classroom.

 Duke Research Computing offers a range of computing options, ranging from high-throughput/high-performance cluster computing to virtual machines.
 The Duke Compute Cluster consists of machines that the University has provided for community use and that researchers have purchased to conduct their research.
 At present, the cluster consists of about 7,000 CPU-cores, with underlying hardware from Cisco UCS and Dell M600-series blades in Dell M1000-series chassis.
 Interconnects are 10 GBs.